Siddhant-Misra/Not-a-Thesis/README.md

 # Not a top secret project
- A simple HTML CSS Page that is a take home test.
+ A simple HTML CSS Page that might or might not be a take home test.